Monday, December 29, 2008

 The last 5 and a half years have been an emotional roller coaster, but Marie-France continues to meet the challenge with a positive outlook and with faith.
 Admittedly, she could not have met this challenge without the support of her caregiver husband, two adult children, family and friends.

-was always the priority in her life, she found time to often play with her paints.
+Although her family was always the priority in her life, she found time to often play with her paints.

 “My best teacher is in nature itself,” she says.
 “I recall sitting by the ocean with my family and I would just watch the movement of the sea as the waves came crashing in.
 Gently caressing the warm sand with my mind’s eye, I would register every shade of color in the water and the way it would recede back into the ocean, leaving traces of wet sand and dividing that sand into different shades of color.
 I would do that with everything in nature, imagining the palette I needed to acquire the same colors.”